Azure-Samples/semantic-kernel-rag-chat/README.md

 SK uses [embeddings](https://platform.openai.com/docs/guides/embeddings) to encode data and store it in a vector database.
 Using a vector database also allows us to use vector search engines to quickly find the most relevant data for a given query that we then share with the AI.
-In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer the question Chapter 1.
+In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer the question from Chapter 1.

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements in place:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) for hosting the [Qdrant](https://github.com/qdrant/qdrant) vector search engine.
-   > Note a different vector store, e.g., Azure Cognitive Search, Pinecone or Weviate could be leveraged.
+   > Note that a different vector store, such as Pinecone or Weviate, could be leveraged.

 ## Add a memory store in our Azure Function
 1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`),